- Children Diagnosed With Cancer: Dealing With Diagnosis

 - Learn about progress in treatment methods.

 - Give each family member a role in dealing with the illness.
-(For instance, maybe someone keeps track of medical bills, organizes the cancer information you get, or keeps friends and family informed of what’s happening.)
+For instance, maybe someone keeps track of medical bills, organizes the cancer information you get, or keeps friends and family informed of what’s happening.
+Children may be in charge of things like making cards or “goodie” boxes, recording favorite TV shows, or sending regular emails or texts.

 - Keep a healthy balance between optimism and reality.